rejth/awesome-chat/README.md

 # 💻 Chat app overview

 This chat app is pretty simple.
-Users can send message and chatting with each other, create new channels, edit or remove them.
+Users can send messages and chatting with each other, create new channels, edit or remove them.

 [Demo](https://ilyakirsanov-react-chat-app.herokuapp.com/)